Steward the Land

 Stewardship

-Having assumed a key role in preserving land in Falmouth, The 300 Committee believes it should also help the town take care of conservation land.
+Having assumed a key role in preserving land in Falmouth, The 300 Committee is also committed to stewarding and helping manage our community's conservation areas.

 The 300 Committee established a volunteer stewardship program in 1989.
 More than 60 stewards have adopted town and 300 Committee parcels, serving as caretakers for nearly 2,000 acres.
-The stewards monitor the land regularly, keep trails cleared and clean up debris.
-After many years of maintaining an all-volunteer work force, T3C created a staff position dedicated to land management and stewardship in 2012.
-Primary responsibilities of the Stewardship Coordinator include planning and executing land maintenance projects on conservation parcels and coordinating the volunteers to help accomplish those.
-The Stewardship Coordinator also spends time conducting parcel monitoring and follow up, developing inventories of flora and fauna, creating land management plans and numerous other projects.
-When serious problems occur, such as encroachment from abutting property owners or piles of brush or trash dumped, the land trust works with Town departments, notably Conservation, Marine and Environmental Services, and Public Works to resolve these issues.
+Volunteer land stewards monitor the land regularly, keep trails clear and clean up debris.
+After many years of maintaining an all-volunteer workforce, T3C created a staff position dedicated to land management and stewardship in 2012.
+Primary responsibilities of the Director of Stewardship include planning and executing land maintenance projects on conservation parcels and coordinating volunteers to help support these efforts.
+The Director of Stewardship also oversees all parcel monitoring and follow-up, develops inventories of flora and fauna, creates land management plans, and more.
+When problems occur, such as encroachment from abutting property owners or illegal dumping of trash or brush, T3C works with Town departments—Conservation, Marine and Environmental Services, and Public Works—to resolve these issues.

-The Town of Falmouth and The 300 Committee signed a memorandum of understanding in March 2005 that outlines the role of stewards on town land.
+The Town of Falmouth and The 300 Committee signed a memorandum of understanding in March 2005 outlining stewards' role on town land.
 In addition, T3C's Stewardship Manual helps guide the work of the land stewards.

 Annual Monitoring